kristianmandrup/dragonslayer/README.md

 [CspJS](https://github.com/srikumarks/cspjs) will be the main Async framework.
 It is a much nicer API for dealing with Async flows, even better than promises.
 We will likely also use the new ES6 generators.

+## Sample apps: Todo MVC & Blog

+As soon as the basic infrastructure is in place, we will create a TodoMVC sample app leveraging the infrastructure to see how well it works.
+We will also create a Blogging app with posts and comments for a typical REST style app with nested routes and data.

 ## Utils